elmahio/documentation/docs/logging-through-a-http-proxy.md

 The above example is of course greatly simplified.

-The elmah.io client automatically picks up the `defaultProxy` configuration through the `system.net` element. `defaultProxy` tunnels every request from your server, including requests to elmah.io, through the proxy located on 192.18.0.1 port 3128 (or whatever IP/hostname and port your are using).
+The elmah.io client automatically picks up the `defaultProxy` configuration through the `system.net` element. `defaultProxy` tunnels every request from your server, including requests to elmah.io, through the proxy located on 192.18.0.1 port 3128 (or whatever IP/hostname and port you are using).